A Guide to Remote Internships

 Finding Remote Internships

 Colleges usually have information about internships, both those that are available during the school year and summer internships.
-Students can check in with their school’s career center and see what intel it has on remote internships.
+It’s a good idea to check in with your school’s career center and see what intel it has on remote internships.

-Students who are looking for remote internships can also get in touch with those in the alumni organization, ask around in their personal networks, and see if their schools will be hosting any job fairs during the upcoming semester.
+You might also get in touch with your school’s alumni organization, ask around in your personal networks, and see if your school will be hosting any job fairs during the upcoming semester.

 You might also check out the Virtual Student Federal Service, which matches students with projects from a variety of federal agencies.
 This program is virtual, students can be in charge of their timetable, and the commitment is 10 hours a week.
-The application period for the program is July 1-31 every year.
+The application period opens in October for the following summer.

 Creating a Home Office to Support Success